mpram/IoT_Academy/Month_2/Day_2/readme.md

 ### **Task 1: IoT Edge New Solution template** ###

-1. Go to Visual Stuio Code, make sure you can see your IoT Hub at the bottom left of the screen, then click on **View** menu on the top bar, then **Command Pallette** then search for **Azure IoT Edge: New IoT EDge Solution**
+1. Go to Visual Studio Code, make sure you can see your IoT Hub at the bottom left of the screen, then click on **View** menu on the top bar, then **Command Pallette** then search for **Azure IoT Edge: New IoT Edge Solution**

 2. Next step Create a folder for your deployment go to your C:\ drive,   create a folder **iotedgedeploy**, select the folder just created.